Concept: The role of the recovery monuments

 The workshop was held at Asaka Reimei High School (Fukushima) on 19 August, at Kesennuma Koyo High School (Miyagi) on 20 August, and at Otsuchi High School (Iwate) on 22 August.
 The monument design was decided by vote, and the students worked on the making and design of the messages.

-3. Geidai students produce the monument using recycled aluminium
+3. Students from the Tokyo University of the Arts create a monument using recycled aluminium

 4. The monuments are installed at a Games-related venue in Tokyo